HL7/davinci-alerts/source/pages/usecases.md

 #### FHIR Profiles
 {:.no_toc}

 The Following FHIR Profiles can be used to formally define this resource graph for the admission and discharge event.
-Note that except for the first profile listed below, these profiles constrain their references to other profile within the same bundle.
+Note that except for the first profile listed below, these profiles constrain their references to other profiles within the same bundle.

 - [Da Vinci Notifications Bundle Profile]
 - [Da Vinci Admit Notification MessageHeader Profile]